lazskr/TennisSimulation/README.md

 # What are the features of the Tennis Simulation?
 * Enables the user to run a real-life simulated Tennis Match in either an ATP or Grand slam match format for both men and women
-* Enables the user to run text-based Tennis video game simulation where they control a player and make key decisions for them (which will have an impact on the outcome of the match)
+* Enables the user to run text-based Tennis video game simulation where they control a player and make key decisions for them (which will have an impact on the outcome of the match) and they can select the match parameters (number of sets and games to win a set)